ablanco1950/Directs_Object_Following_Lane/README.md

 References:

 https://github.com/subin60/lane-detection from where the treatment for lane detection has been obtained with some adaptations and simplifications.
 This treatment can clearly be improved and will be sought in subsequent editions.
+As of 01/01/2024, additional filters will be incorporated into this treatment that allow lane detection in cases of: poor quality videos, visibility, nearby trees... instead of the usual ones that are presented in lane detection projects.

 https://github.com/alexstaravoitau/detecting-road-features from where the main  test video project_video.mp4 has been obtained.